zurrabunny/portfolio/src/content/devlog/that-fricking-website-that-i-hate.md

 <h3>storytime >:]</h3>

-It's really easy for me to make a static-looking website where all of the text and data you'd need to know about me are already displayed in front of you without any intervention, but I know to myself that reading a bunch of words on a screen can be a chore sometimes, especially when it isn't accompanied with visuals and diagrams and all that.<br><br>
+<p>It's really easy for me to make a static-looking website where all of the text and data you'd need
+to know about me are already displayed in front of you without any intervention, but I know to myself that reading a bunch of words on a screen can be a chore sometimes, especially when it isn't accompanied with visuals and diagrams and all that.<br><br>